You apply for life insurance only to find out they want much more information than you ever realized.

 - Any referrals provided by the doctor

 Life insurance companies can access the records directly from your physician.
-But they can also get the information from the Medical Information Bureau (more on this below), as well as your prescription records.
+But they can also get the information from the Medical Information Bureau (more on this below) and your prescription records.

 They use this information to decide if you’re a good risk for insurance.
 Combined with the information from your medical exam and the answers on your application, insurance companies ‘rate you’ based on your health, which determines your policy’s premiums, if you’re approved.